TALI-OSU/Meet-TALI/Team_Member_Roles.md

 The Lead is the manager of the group and main driver for outward and inward team functions.
 * Communicates with outreach connections
 * Organizes times for events
-* Guides meetings and discussions
+* Facilitates meetings and discussions
-* Accounts for team feedback and improvement
+* Gathers team feedback and improvement
+* Is go-to person for any issues that arise in the group or involves the group
+* Checks-in with team members to make sure they are happy on the team and the direction of team
+* Technical Research Manager
+  * Facilitates Research meetings
+  * Assigns tasks to research team members
+  * Keeps and updates timeline so team can successfully write a research paper
 <br/>

 ### :sunflower:  Assistant Lead: *Kaitlin Hill*
 The Assistant Lead provides assistance for the lead in their duties.
-* Can carry out some of the tasks usually designated to the lead
+* Supports lead in tasks, communications, and other areas as needed
+* Curriculum Coordinator
+  * Guides team with creating curriculum
+  * Gives edits on curriculum
+  * Approves final draft of curriculum
+  * Uses team input to decide which curriculum will be used for outreach
 <br/>

 ### :green_apple:  Materials Manager: *[Unfilled]*